pmean/build-website/text/07/AmbiguousData.md

 There are some SPSS functions that can help fix up some of these ambiguous situations. the LTRIM function, for example, will remove any leading blanks.
-The LOWER function converts any uppercase letters to lowercase while the UPCAS function does the reverse..
+The LOWER function converts any uppercase letters to lowercase while the UPCAS function does the reverse.